 1/2-1 tsp tamarind paste

-Other vegetables I like to use: fresh green beans cut into 2″ pieces, yellow melon or pumpkin, unripe (yellow) plantain, white potato, basically whatever you like!
+Other vegetables I like to use: fresh green beans cut into 2″ pieces, yellow melon or pumpkin, unripe (green) plantain, white potato, basically whatever you like!
 Just make sure to slice them all about the same size.
 I really love the texture and flavor that unripe plantain and green beans add, but unfortunately I did not have any on hand this time.

 For the coconut paste: